“I don’t want to tell you who I am,” she whispers just as I’m thinking how much I want her to keep talking.

 I want her to talk to me until I know enough to make her the main character of a novel I’d never even thought of before her.

 She takes my hand and wraps it around her waist, and as I hold her I think that maybe this girl shouldn’t be out there.
 I shouldn’t think of her as a character, artistic as that might be.
 She doesn’t need to belong to the world.
 She doesn’t even have to belong to me.
-Some paintings aren’t meant to be exposed, they’re only meant to express something.
+Some paintings aren’t meant to be exposed, they are only meant to express.

-To keep flirting with God’s masterpiece feels almost embarrassing.
-I just want to capture her essence and remember it forever; but then I remember that she is in my arms and I hug her tightly one more time.
+I want to capture her essence and remember it forever, but then I remember that she is in my arms and I hug her tightly one more time.
 I don’t want to waste this second with stupid attempts to immortalise it.
 It’s fading already.
 She reaches for the lighter, and we share a cigarette in silence, shared loneliness, noises of the streets and of the skies.

-I don’t care who she is, I’m in love with her already, or I’m in love with the man she’s turning me into — it’s too early to make the difference.
-Tomorrow is all up to her, but for now I’ll shut the windows and lock the door if I have to, because tonight she won’t slip through my fingers.
+I don’t care who she is, I’m in love with her already, or I’m in love with the man she’s turning me into – it’s too early to tell the difference.
+Tomorrow is all up to her, but now I’ll shut the windows and lock the door if I have to, because tonight she won’t slip through my fingers.”

 An old almost lover wrote this about me.
 I still remember it, word for word, like some kind of lovely curse.
 It makes me smile when I run out of reasons.

 Well, people do what they want and usually hate it after.
 Eventually he hated it when he found out that what he thought I was wasn’t really me.
 The next morning I ran back home and vanished from his life.
 The truth is that I don’t know how to be out in the open.
 I never did.